MicrosoftDocs/win32/desktop-src/printdocs/processing-xps-documents-in-an-xpsdrv-filter.md

 ---
-Description: The XPS OM can be used to access the components of an XPS Document from within an XPSDrv printer driver filter. ms.assetid: c8b232ba-e986-4459-8d66-190225fdffbc
+description: The XPS OM can be used to access the components of an XPS Document from within an XPSDrv printer driver filter. ms.assetid: c8b232ba-e986-4459-8d66-190225fdffbc
 title: Processing XPS Documents in an XPSDrv Filter ms.topic: article